imin-ltd/app-utils/README.md

 (async () => {
   // Choose either of these approaches:
   // 1.
 No config.
 Uses default settings.
 Default settings include:
-  //   * Finding postgres connection details in either DATABASE_URL (for a Heroku database) env var or POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_HOST, POSTGRES_DB env vars.
+  //   * Finding postgres connection details in POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_HOST, POSTGRES_DB env vars.
   //   * Starting a dummy Express server (for Heroku apps: Allows migration to take longer than the Heroku app 30s boot timeout by launching a dummy express server which just returns 404 for all requests.
 The dummy express server is shut down once the migrations have been synced) await syncDbMigrations();
   // 2.
 Config.
 You can specify